-Upstate New York is in the depths of winter, and it’s starting to take its toll.
+Winter in upstate New York can take its toll.
 After all, one can only spend so many nights and weekend afternoons tucked away at home before things get a little boring.
-The freezing temps and gloomy skies have worn us down and we’re all looking forward to warmer weather.
-Unfortunately, Punxsutawney Phil has said we’re in for another six weeks of winter… and judging by the 10-day forecast, he appears to be spot on!
+The freezing temps and gloomy skies really wear us down, especially once the fun of the holidays is over and we’re pretty much just looking forward to warmer weather.

-To help get you through, we’ve put together a list of our favorite fireplaces to sip (and sit) by, which are perfect for passing the time until spring.
+To help get you through these long winter months, we’ve put together a list of our favorite fireplaces to sip (and sit) by, which are perfect for passing the time until spring.
 So grab a loved one and brave the cold.
 You’ll be glad you did!

-This one’s a “not-to-miss,” as it’s quite possibly our favorite downtown fireplace.
-It’s also wood-burning, which adds some extra authentic flair, and is pretty much going non-stop throughout fall and winter.
+Quite possibly our favorite spot when we want to cozy up in front of a fire, Henry Street Taproom has two amazing fireplaces.
+Both are wood-burning, which adds some extra authentic flair, and are pretty much going non-stop throughout fall and winter.

-We love sinking into a deliciously luxurious leather chair (there are four fireside) with a hot toddy or craft beer, and spending hours chit-chatting with friends while the snow comes down.
+We love sinking into a deliciously luxurious leather chair with a hot toddy or craft beer, and spending hours chit-chatting with friends while the snow comes down.
 Full table service is available, so you won’t miss a beat.